ivboh/most_affordable_destinations_data_scientist/README.md

 ---
 # Future work

-- Take other factors into consideration: Weather for example since not everybody can survive the Texas summer.
-Other factors like amenities, crime and school district rating.
+- Take other factors into consideration: weather since not everyone can survive the Texas heat in summer, amenities, crime and school district rating for example.

-- Study the correlation of key words: Job qualification, responsibilities, companies and industry to find a correlation.
+- Study the correlation of key words: job qualification, responsibilities, companies and industry.

 ---
 # Acknowledgements